JiaruiFeng/pytorch_project_framework/README.md

 # pytorch_project_framework
-In this repository, I simply build a general deep learning project framework contains common functions used for training, testing, and saving, I also offer log saver and tensorborad support function which is helpful in the project.
+This repository simply build a general deep learning project framework contains common functions used for training, testing, and saving.
+Scripts also offer log saver and tensorborad support functions which are helpful in the project.

 Many functions are adopted from https://github.com/minggg/squad